thedlop/sigma_rb/README.md

 # Thank You
 Thank you to the Ergo Development community for consistent words of encouragement.
 Big thanks to Sigma-Rust maintainers for providing the C bindings which made this possible.
 Thank you to the iOS bindings developers as it was a constant reference for this work.

-### TODO
-- [x] Package up into gem
-- [x] Add installation instructions and target platforms to README
-- [x] Add pointers to example usage to README
-- [ ] Add YARD documentation so docs can be generated and viewed at https://www.rubydoc.info/